Rock of Cashel: Hall of the Vicars Choral

-The cathedral, built between 1235 and 1270, is an aisleless building of cruciform plan, having a central tower and terminating westwards in a massive residential castle.
 The Hall of the Vicars Choral was built in the 15th century and holds the over 7 foot high St. Patrick's Cross.
 The vicars choral were laymen (sometimes minor canons) appointed to assist in chanting the cathedral services.
 At Cashel, there were originally eight vicars choral with their own seal.
 This was later reduced to five honorary vicars choral who appointed singing-men as their deputies, a practice which continued until 1836.
 The restoration of the Hall was undertaken by the Office of Public Works as a project in connection with the European Architectural Heritage Year, 1975.
 Through it visitors now enter the site.